What Is a Drug Intervention?

 This is not just a matter of knowledge.
 Yes, a professional intervention counselor knows more about the process than anyone else.
 But even if you have this information, a professional has a lot more to offer.

 When you have a family member addicted to alcohol or drugs, you struggle with your own feelings towards the person.
-While you might be able to accept that they are suffering from a mental illness and want them to get better, they have still probably betrayed you in a number of ways.
+While you might be able to accept that they are suffering from a mental illness and want them to get better, they have still probably betrayed you in several ways.
 Planning an intervention alone is a recipe for disaster because you will struggle to keep your own feelings from impacting the process.

 An intervention professional will be able to help you identify the feelings that can get in the way and help you manage them and bring them up in a healthy way.